Rolling Stock - IOn this page

 The ‘chair-car’ classes provide only seating accommodation, while the others have sleeping accommodations as well.

 (See below for more information on the Alstom LHB coaches.)
-The AC 2-tier and AC 3-tier versions of the LHB coaches have 9 cabins instead 8 in the older stock.
-The GS and SCN versions have 10 cabins instead of 9 in the older stock.
+The AC 2-tier and AC 3-tier versions of the LHB coaches have 9 compartments instead of 8 as in the older ICF stock.
+The GS and SCN versions have 10 compartments instead of 9 in the older stock.

 Q. What is the history of passenger stock and accommodations?